Rouzax/TorrentScript/README.md

 Script will do the following:
 1. Unpack or copy to Temporary Processing folder defined in config.json (copy from config-sample.json)
-2. If TV show as defined in JSON Label
+2. If torrent label is TV show as defined in JSON Label
     - Will strip all subtitle languages not in JSON WantedLanguages
     - Extract all SRT subtitles in JSON WantedLanguages
     - Rename all srt files from alpha3 to alpha2 codes as defined in JSON LanguageCodes